Methods of Supporting Children Who Have Language and Communication Needs (SLCN)

-In order to build empathy and listening skills in children who have language and communication difficulties, adults may need to adapt their communication skills to suit the child they are working with.
-If a child is unable to communicate verbally then alternative methods may need to be found and used.
-These include the use of sign language; voice output communication aids (VOCAs) and visual systems such as PECs (picture exchange communication system) that use symbols, objects and pictures to facilitate communication without the need for speech.
+In order to support and build empathy and listening skills in children who have language and communication difficulties, adults may need to adapt their communication styles to fit in with the child’s needs.
+If a child is unable to communicate verbally then there are alternative methods that can be used.
+These may take some time to get used to for the child and adults around them but will be highly beneficial for the child’s well-being as well as helping other to understand them.
+Methods of nonverbal communication include sign language; voice output communication aids (VOCAs) and visual systems such as PECs (picture exchange communication system).
+PECs communication systems use symbols, objects and pictures to facilitate communication without the need for speech.

-It is very important to get to know a child and their family as this will help you to choose the most appropriate methods, strategies and where needed aids to help them.
-Each child and family will have differing needs and these should be taken into account along with the different personalities and learning styles of the child.
+It is very important to get to know a child and their family as this will help you to choose the most appropriate methods, strategies or aids to assist them.
+Each child and family will have differing needs and these should be taken into account along with the personality and learning style of the child.
 Recognise and remain aware that many factors can contribute to language and communication difficulties.
 Examples of these contributing factors include:

 - Disabilities and special educational needs (SEN)